The Association of Dyslexia Specialists in Higher Education

 - establish commonly accepted codes of good practice.

-- over 70 HEIs as Institutional Members.
+Over 600 dyslexia tutors and specialists with over 70 HEIs as Institutional Members.

-- regional groups and meetings
+- regional group meetings

-- specialist training and CPD events
+- specialist training and CPD events.